-There are at least five reasons to avoid entrusting the bulk of your wealth and the successful achievement of all your most desired lifestyle outcomes to a large investment company.
+There are at least five reasons to avoid investing the bulk of your assets and entrusting the successful achievement of all your most desired lifestyle outcomes to a large investment company.

 - Limited Expertise – You’re on Your Own

-For those looking for more personalized help from the top investment experts, you will have a hard time finding it at even the best investment companies.
+For investors looking for more personalized assistance and advice from elite investment experts, you will have a hard time finding it at the biggest investment companies.

 These big companies are where many new financial advisors go for their first jobs, to learn their craft.
 They are trained by their supervisors to do it ‘their way,’ regardless of whether that’s best for their clients.
 Their investment advice does not come only from their own experience.
 It comes from what the investment company wants to sell you.

-So, you will end up having to make a lot of your investment decisions on your own.
-The company will give you advice, but you’ll have to do some work to make sure it’s what you want.
+So, you will end up making a lot of your investing choices on your own.
+The investment company will give you information and advice, but you’ll have to do some work to make sure it’s what you want.
 You’ll still be on your own.

-Plus, even if you do connect with true experts at the big investment firms, you must accept that they are not fiduciaries or Registered Investment Advisors (RIA).
+Plus, even the true experts at the big investment firms are not fiduciaries or Registered Investment Advisors (RIA).
 They are brokers and dealers, which means they probably earn a commission when they sell investment products like annuities, or mutual funds with higher fees than you should have to pay.

-Plus, if you need expertise in any other areas like estate planning, accounting, or tax planning, you will not find top experts in these specialty fields at the big investment companies.
+And, if you need expertise from specialists in fields like estate planning or tax accounting, you will not find it at the big investment companies.
 Pretty much all the experts in these fields run their own firms.

 - No Personalization

 This is still true even if you seek help from personal financial advisors at these firms.
 They are using company software, company methods, and serving company priorities.
 They cannot adapt to the ultra-specific needs, questions, life situations, and goals for each of their many thousands of clients.

-You will also experience more turnover at the big firms, as their personnel is constantly changing and shifting around.
-It is highly unlikely you will work with the same advisor for twenty years.
+You will also experience more turnover at the big investment management companies, as their personnel is constantly changing and shifting around.
+It is highly unlikely you will work with the same investment advisor for twenty years.
 You are a number, not a person.